jfcherng-sublime/ST-TypeShort/README.md

 ========

 This plugin do not have any default binding since it is very personal.
-To add a binding, edit settings from the menu `Preferences » Package Settings » TypeShort » Settings - User`.
+To add a binding, edit settings from the menu `Preferences » Package Settings » TypeShort » Settings`.

 ## Example settings